faizul726/matject/README.md

 <br>

 ### Known issues
-* Can't find Minecraft location if it's installed in any where other than `C:\Program Files\WindowsApps`. (fix coming soon)
-* Can replace vanilla backup with modified files if the user accidentally confirms backup, despite already having a vanilla backup. (fix coming soon)
+* May not work properly if MC Preview is also installed. (not confirmed)
 * Doesn't work with large number of shader files and long %cd% path.

+* ~~Can't find Minecraft location if it's installed in any where other than `C:\Program Files\WindowsApps`. (fix coming soon)~~
+* ~~Can replace vanilla backup with modified files if the user accidentally confirms backup, despite already having a vanilla backup. (fix coming soon)~~
-* Can't detect if the user has accepted UAC for IObit Unlocker, but it will still show success message. (fix `maybe` coming soon)
+* ~~Can't detect if the user has accepted UAC for IObit Unlocker, but it will still show success message.~~
-* May not work properly if MC Preview is also installed. (not confirmed)

 <br>